ocaml-cross/opam-cross-ios/README.md

 opam-cross-ios
 ==============

-This OPAM 2.0 repository contains an up-to-date iOS toolchain featuring OCaml 4.14.2 and 5.0.0 and some commonly used packages.
+This OPAM repository contains an up-to-date iOS toolchain featuring OCaml 4.14.2 and 5.0.0 and some commonly used packages.

 The supported build system is macOS 10.9 and later.
-The supported target systems are 64-bit x86 iOS simulator, ARM iOS devices, and Mac Catalyst.
+The supported target systems are iOS devices, 64-bit x86 and ARM iOS simulators, and Mac Catalyst.

 Installation
 ------------

-For 64-bit ios device and simulator cross-compiling, switch to a regular OCaml compiler.
+For 64-bit iOS device and simulator cross-compiling, switch to a regular OCaml compiler.
 Its version must match the version of the cross-compiler:

     opam switch 4.14.2
     eval `opam env`